 Law Grad Studies news

-The Institute of Air and Space Law (IASL) of the Faculty of Law at McGill University intends to appoint one or two Postdoctoral Research Fellow(s) during the 2014-2015 academic year.
-Deadline to apply: 14 February 2014.
+As in the previous five years, the Institute of Air and Space Law (IASL) of the Faculty of Law at McGill University intends to appoint one or two Postdoctoral Research Fellow(s) during the 2016-2017 academic year.
+Deadline to apply: 31 January 2016.

 The Institute of Air and Space Law of McGill University wishes to invite submissions for its 4th Manfred Lachs International Conference on Conflicts in Space and the Rule of Law, which will take place on May 27-28, 2016.
 Deadline for abstracts: 31 January 2016 Download our Call for Papers for the themes, procedure and complete list of deadlines [.docx].

 To encourage innovation and stimulate interest in research among law students at faculties of Quebec civil law, the Paul-André Crépeau Center for Private and Comparative Law is launching a student poster contest.
 The contest is linked to the conference that will mark, on 12 February 2016, the Crépeau Centre’s 40th anniversary, during which poster submissions will be displayed and the winners announced.

 The Faculty of Law is delighted and honoured to announce the appointment of noted legal scholar Mark Walters to the F.R.
 Scott Chair in Public and Constitutional Law.

 The Faculty of Law is proud to announce that Professor René Provost has been awarded a research fellowship by the Pierre Elliott Trudeau Foundation.
 This prestigious prize, which is valued at $225,000, recognizes public intellectuals in the humanities and social sciences who venture beyond the boundaries of their disciplines to find new solutions to complex issues of major importance to Canadians.
 René Provost is the fourth Trudeau Fellow from McGill’s Faculty of Law.